 • Add in the eggs, egg white, and vanilla extract.

-2 Large Eggs, 1 Large Egg White, 1 teaspoon Vanilla Extract
+2 Large Eggs, 1 Large Egg White, 1 tsp Vanilla Extract

 • Adjust the mixer speed to low and alternate between adding the whole milk with the whisked dry ingredients.
 Mix until just combined.
 The chocolate pound cake batter will be on the runnier side.